 My Music should be a Reflection of my Innerworld.
 Since it’s not clean… my Music is not clean…

 It’s not merely a pathetic Excuse for my bad Recording Techniques… Although perhaps partly… More important is that I’m Way to occupied with where the Sounds are leading me.
 Where I lead the Sound and becoming in a State wherein it’s no longer clear if I started the Sound or if I’m being lead by it.
-Creativity, Confusion, Chaos… In this State I’m seldomly capable of giving the right Amount of Attention to my Recordings which would lead to more perfect Recordings.
+Creativity, Confusion, Chaos… In this State I’m seldomly capable of giving the right Amount of Attention to my Recordings which would otherwise lead to more perfect Recordings.
 So yes, the Recordings are bad and full with technical Failures, but it’s simply a Reflection of the State of my Psyche at that specific Point in Time… I’m not interested per sé in Professionality.
 It has it’s Benefits to being able to make perfect Recordings, when you chóose to.
 For a technically optimal Result it’s even necessary to have a maximum Amount of Control and professional Knowledge.
 However, at certain Moments, especially when it comes to the actual Creating of Music, I like to let go of all Control and just start playing… The bad Recordings and imperfect Recording Surroundings (the Studio, recording Space etc.) therefor become not only a Reflection of my State while playing, it also interacts with me whíle playing… The Hiss, Feedback and Distortion, it subconsciously inspires me, stimulates me.

 A sudden Burst of overmodulated Sound in my Plate Reverb can throw me in a mental Deep.
 Feedback may take me with it in a Spiraling Course.
 The constant Hiss already lays down a nice Carpet of Disfunction…